-YEAR ENDED AUGUST 31, 2022 2021 2020
+YEAR ENDED AUGUST 31, 2023 2022 2021

-Performance awards \$6,133 \$7,298 \$(1,518)
+Performance awards \$10,767 \$6,133 \$7,298

-Strive acquisition compensation 1,196 354
+Strive acquisition compensation 739 1,196 354

-Unvested stock awards 673 700 700
+Unvested stock awards 700 673 700

-Compensation cost of the ESPP 239 205 185
+Compensation cost of the ESPP 269 239 205

-Fully vested stock awards 45 60 60
+Fully vested stock awards 45 45 60

-\$8,286 \$8,617 \$ (573)
+\$12,520 \$8,286 \$8,617

 No stock-based compensation was capitalized during the fiscal years presented in this report.
 We recognize forfeitures of stock-based compensation instruments as they occur.
-During fiscal 2022, we issued 272,060 shares of our common stock from shares held in treasury for various stock-based compensation arrangements, including the ESPP.
+During fiscal 2023, we issued 114,214 shares of our common stock from shares held in treasury for various stock-based compensation arrangements, including the ESPP.
 Our stock-based compensation plans allow shares to be withheld from the award to pay the participants' statutory income tax liabilities.
-We withheld 86,125 shares of our common stock, with a fair value of \$3.5 million, for statutory income taxes during fiscal 2022.
+We withheld 17,639 shares of our common stock, with a fair value of \$0.8 million, for statutory income taxes during fiscal 2023.

 At each quarterly or annual reporting date, we evaluate the number and probability of shares expected to vest in each of our performance-based long-term incentive plan (LTIP) awards and adjust our stock-based compensation expense to correspond with the number of shares expected to vest over the anticipated service period.
-Due to the significant impact of the COVID-19 pandemic on our results of operations in the third quarter of fiscal 2020 and the uncertainties surrounding the recovery of the world's economies and our business, we determined that the LTIP award tranches based on qualified Adjusted EBITDA for outstanding LTIP awards (except the fiscal 2018 LTIP award) would not vest before the end of the respective service periods.
-We therefore reversed the previously recognized stock-based compensation expense associated with these awards during fiscal 2020, which produced a benefit from stock-based compensation for the year.
+Due to the significant impact of the COVID-19 pandemic on our results of operations in the third quarter of fiscal 2020 and the uncertainties surrounding the recovery of the world's economies and our business, we determined that nearly all LTIP award tranches based on qualified Adjusted EBITDA for outstanding LTIP awards would not vest before the end of the respective service periods.
+We therefore reversed the previously recognized stock-based compensation expense associated with these awards during fiscal 2020.
 On October 2, 2020, the Compensation Committee modified the terms of our performance-based LTIP award tranches to extend the service period of each financial-metric based tranche by two years and increase each qualified Adjusted EBITDA vesting target by \$2.0 million.
 No time-based vesting LTIP tranches were modified.
-During fiscal 2022 and fiscal 2021 we reassessed the probability of awards vesting under the modified conditions and have expensed awards based on the new vesting requirements and expected financial results over the revised service periods.
+During the periods presented in this report, we reassessed the probability of awards vesting under the modified conditions and have expensed awards based on the new vesting requirements and expected financial results over the revised service periods.